Skip to content

 approve { devops_approval; security_approval }

-You might want to ensure that your runs always get scheduled on a private worker pool, and do not fall back to the public worker pool.
+You might want to ensure that your runs are always scheduled on a private worker pool.
+You could use an approval policy similar to this ones:

 1